Course - Soil Modelling - BA8304

 Learning methods and activities

-The course is taught in English and is made up by intensive lecturing in combination with exercises.
-The course is offered in the fall semester every second year (2022, 2024).
-To pass the course a score of at least 70 percent is required.
+The course content is presented in a bi-annual summer school at NTNU.
+The summer school is taught in English and is made up by intensive lecturing in combination with exercises.
+The summer school is arranged in the fall semester every second year (2026, 2028 etc.).

 Compulsory assignments